zcahwz1/285-Group3-Project/README.md

 ```

 ## Result
 The best model is saved in folder `bestmodel`.
 The test F1 score is 0.6423.
-The training log is saved in folder `logs`.
+The training log is saved in folder `wandb`.